coolshare/ReactReduxPattern/README.md

 What is the problem with this pattern?<br/>
 1).
 There are many redundant codes in html <br/>
 2).
 The HTML is not readable at all: you see a lot of "Gadget"s but they do not really mean anything<br/>
 3).
 Gadget is a parent/abstract class which has nothing to do with concrete content: you never want to expose it.
-What if you have multiple parents class that your child gadget share features from and are you going to end up with something like?<br/>
+What if you have multiple parents class that your child gadgets share features from and are you going to end up with something like the following to represent a single gadget?<br/>

 	<Super...SuperGadget>
 	  ...